 - Chemical or ammonia-like, similar to cleaning products or cat urine

-- Burnt plastic or rubber, especially when it’s smoked
+- Similar to burnt plastic or rubber, especially when itโs smoked

 - Sharp or acidic, like vinegar or battery acid